FlowFuse/website/src/handbook/development/releases/planning.md

 This page provides a comprehensive overview of the planning processes and procedures that guide our product development at FlowFuse.
 As a continuously evolving software, FlowFuse employs a structured planning method to ensure timely releases, both for the FlowFuse Cloud and for our self-hosting users.

-Instructions for creating a NPM package release are [here](./process.md).

 Our planning process is continuously evolving as we find the best way to accommodate both a growing team and an expanding set of requirements for how and what we deliver.